“If you don’t know where you’re going, you’ll end up someplace else.”

-Your startup needs an operating system.
+Your startup needs an Operating System.

-An operating system is a set of materials that clearly defines what you’re going to do and how you’re going to do it.
+An Operating System is a set of materials that clearly defines what you’re going to do and how you’re going to do it.
 Everything else you do is based on it.

 As you’ll see, not every organization defines each of the foundational elements the same.
 Few organizations have every one of them.
 Some organizations combine two of them into one.
 Some call a vision a mission.
 Most have one statement about values and culture.

-The goal of this exercise isn’t to follow certain rules.
+The goal of this exercise isn’t to follow strict rules.
 The goal isn’t to create a vision that matches the MBA textbook definition.
 The goal is that you have a foundation to build everything else on.
 The goal is to help the organization scale and give your team guidance for planning, prioritizing, making decisions, problem solving, hiring, and doing everything else they do.
 The goal is to inspire people.
 The goal is that everyone knows what you’re building.
 The goal is that everyone knows how you do it.

-Work with your team on your foundational materials.
+Work with your team on your Foundational Materials.
 Write them down.
 Revisit them as you grow.
 Make them part of your onboarding process.
 Show them in action in your all hands meeting.
 Refer to them when you’re debating an issue or making a decision.
 Have triggers and processes to ensure you use them.
-Good foundational materials and good processes will have a major positive impact on the results you get.
+Good Foundational Materials and good processes will have a major positive impact on the results you get.

-Below are definitions and examples of foundational materials by area.
+Below are definitions and examples of Foundational Materials by area.
 You should also look at them by organization and at how each piece fits into the whole.
 You should look at how Stripe’s strategy of building the economic infrastructure of the internet will achieve its mission to increase the GDP of the internet.
 You should think about how Slack’s values of empathy, courtesy, thriving, craftsmanship, playfulness, and solidarity relate to its mission to make work simpler, more pleasant, and more productive.
 You should understand how Linkedin’s strategy to be the professional profile of record will serve its mission of connecting the world’s professionals to make them more productive and successful.

 Your vision is what your organization is trying to create in the world.